aronlee0/change-case-lite/README.md

 |    Case("Hello, World!").snakeCase();    |   hello_world |
 |    Case("Hello, World!").trainCase();    |   Hello-World |

-For more examples, you can clone to local and install, run `npm run dev` and open browser to
+For more examples, you can clone to local and install, run `npm run dev` and open browser to see more detail.

 ## With options